vinayakyadav2709/00101010-Kisanverse/docs/subsidy.md

 `DELETE /subsidy_requests/{request_id}`

 ### **Description**
 Deletes a subsidy request.
 Farmers can delete their own requests if they are in the `requested` state.
-Admins can delete any request.
+Admins can delete if they are in accepted or requested state.

 ### **Who Can Call It**
 - Farmers (only for their own requests in the `requested` state).